 You see, pizza may not be glamourous or particularly healthy, but it has satisfied the cavernous appetites of hungry London foodies for decades now.
 Who doesn’t like pizza?
 The insane, that’s who.
 Whether you are drunk, starving or just craving cheese, tomato and dough, pizza provides.

 If you fancy throwing out some pizza based fun facts at your next social gathering, why not let your pals know that pizza is thought to be a cousin of flatbreads such as focaccia, or that up until the early 20th century, it was actually considered a sweet dish, rather than the savoury delight we know it as today.
-If it’s legitimate London pizza restaurant recommendations you are after, we have plenty of those too.
-In fact, the capital is full of great options for pizza, ranging from cheap and cheerful by-the-slice operations to upmarket Mayfair Italians where your pizza pie will arrive topped with an avalanche of truffle shavings.
+You can find great pizza at some of the best Italian restaurants in London, but if you're after pizza places that are dedicated to the bread-based dish, then we have plenty of those, too.
+In fact, the capital is full of great pizza restaurants, ranging from cheap and cheerful by-the-slice operations to upmarket Mayfair Italians where your pizza pie will arrive topped with an avalanche of truffle shavings.
 Whichever kind of pizza is your favourite, we think it’s about time we all raise a glass to one of the world’s most popular dishes, and get ourselves down to one of the delicious restaurants below, which serve up some of the best pizza in London.